dwhiffing/fury/content/aar/nf/nf41_aj/body.md

 be a suicide run - if I can spot it).
 An S-3 and some F-14s are sent out for a coastal reconnaissance, and they find it slowly coming along the coast, just passing Murmansk – four tightly spaced central targets and three escorts.
-Alert the French!
+Alert the French\!

 It takes a few hours to arrange, but, with the help of the VC-10 tankers out of Lossiemouth, the Clemenceau's complement of Etendards is sent